Legal & Professional Malpractice

 Dangerous and Defective Products

 When an unsafe product causes an injury or death, the resulting claim is called a “product liability claim.”
-A product liability claim may occur when a product has a design or manufacturing defect or when the manufacturer provides inadequate instructions for use or warnings about the hazards the product presents.
+A product liability claim may occur when a product has a design or manufacturing defect or when the manufacturer provides inadequate instructions for use or warnings about the hazards the product presents and accidents that could occur.
 Product liability cases are complex.
 They require an investment of time and money in order to produce a result that reflects the impact the injury has had on the families and survivors of the defective product.
-We know how to successfully pursue product liability claims, find the important documents that prove the case, locate and prepare experts, and explain the case to the judge and jury in a way that makes them understand our clients’ injuries and the damages they have suffered.
+We know how to successfully pursue product liability claims, find the important documents that prove the accident case, locate and prepare experts, and explain the case to the judge and jury in a way that makes them understand our clients’ injuries and the damages they have suffered.

 The team at Hamo Law litigates securities fraud claims on behalf of injured shareholders.
 These cases typically assert claims against at least one corporate defendant, its brokers and/or its auditors.
 Often, these cases revolve around brokerage firm mismanagement, churning the account, improper advice and self-dealing.
 These cases are frequently arbitrated, as most clients have signed an arbitration agreement with their brokerage firm.